Perfect Parents: Cast

 In this film, he is an English actor that played the role of Father Thomas, the Catholic priest that fraudulently authorises a letter to verify the Catholic faith of Stuart and Alison to enable their successful application to the Catholic school for their daughter Lucy.
 He represents the recent subversion of ethical values in the Catholic institution, which is a religion that prides itself on absolute standards of morality.
 The recent global ramifications of priestly sins and iniquities have cast a shadow of doubt over the religion and Father Thomas characterises the ethical problems that remain within the Catholic Church.

 Prior to this film, Warner had played a range of different characters ranging from romantic leads to villains across the film and TV industries, where his performance in the Titanic as Spicer Lovejoy earned him the nomination for the Screen Actors Guild Award for Outstanding Performance by a Cast in a Motion Picture.

-Social Impact/Moral Implications
+Social Impact and Moral Implications

 The TV film provides a satirical perspective of the ethical issues that have plagued the global Catholic Church in the past few decades.
 It depicts several instances where Father Thomas (David Warner) makes questionable decisions regarding the briberies and immoral signing of letters of faith for Atheist parents.
 However, the sustained ambiguity forces the audience to create their own ethical conclusion as the statement of their false faith cannot be verified or substantiated.

 Perfect Parents also challenges the ethical parameters which are often breached when securing educational entry for children, such as blatant acts of lying and bribery of religious figures within the film by Stuart and Alison (Lucy's parents).
 It challenges the current state of societal ethics pertaining to our pursuits of our children's educational future.